Pathway has been helping Hoosiers overcome homelessness, addiction and mental illness since 1991.

-- This is accomplished with only 4 full-time and 2 part-time staff along with numerous program graduates serving as peer support volunteers who help us carry out our mission.
+- This is accomplished with only 4 full-time staff along with numerous program graduates serving as peer support volunteers who help us carry out our mission.

 - Individuals previously recycled through missions, hospitals, jails and institutions become substance-free, stable, self-sufficient and housed, while returning to the entry level program to support the new resident just beginning their journey of recovery.

 - Five of Pathway’s six programs were created by transforming blighted drug-infested properties into safe, affordable, substance-free living permanent housing and they are financially self-supporting by residents.

 SPECIAL SERVICE PROJECTS Dove House for Women – During 2009 and 2010, grants were made to Pathway to Recovery to support and sustain the continued operations of Dove House for Women.
 Dove House had fallen victim to our economy’s challenges during a time of transition for the agency.
 Pathway was asked to step in to act as a safety net to help preserve this vital community resource.
 Dove House serves as a home to 22 homeless and indigent women recovering from substance abuse.